What We Do

 Refugee Claimant Families

 When a refugee family arrives at the Canadian border seeking safety, the government classifies them as claimants and gives them an opportunity to validate their claim through a court hearing.
-New Hope offers housing to claimant families as they work through the system to become Canadian.

 Settlement Help